Polynomiality of some hook-length statistics: Introduction

 \section{Introduction}

 If $F$ is any symmetric function then define

-where the sum runs over all partitions $\lambda$ of $n$, $f_{\lambda}$ is the number of standard Young tableaux of shape $\lambda$ and $h_u$ denotes the hook length of the square $u$ in that partition.
-In \cite{StaHooks} Stanley proves that $\Phi_n(F)$ is a polynomial in $n$.
-Following this theorem Soichi Okada conjectured an explicit formula (see \cite{StaHooks}). \begin{theorem}(Okada's conjecture) For every integer $n \geq 1$ and every nonnegative integer $r$ we have that
+where the sum runs over all partitions $\lambda$ of $n$.
+Here $h_u$ denotes the hook length of the square $u$ in that partition and $f_{\lambda}$ is the number of standard Young tableaux of shape $\lambda$, given by the hook-length formula,\cite{hookformula}, $\displaystyle f_{\lambda}=\frac{n!}{\prod_{u\in\lambda} h_u}.$ In \cite{StaHooks} Stanley proves that $\Phi_n(F)$ is a polynomial in $n$.
+Following this theorem Soichi Okada conjectured an explicit formula (see \cite{StaHooks}). \begin{theorem} (Okada's conjecture) For every integer $n \geq 1$ and every nonnegative integer $r$ we have that

 \end{theorem} The current note is devoted to proving this equation and similar results.
-In doing so we also prove a conjecture by G. Han from \cite{HanConj} and generalize his "marked hook formula" from \cite{HanON}.
+In doing so we also prove a conjecture by G. Han from \cite{HanConj} and generalize his ``marked hook formula'' from \cite{HanON}.